Develop capacities to empower your core Self and transform your life.

 The root of the word somatic is soma, which is Greek for "body" and all that this encompasses.
 Somatic mindfulness practices enable us to learn the language of our body, which sends messages constantly to our brain about the state of our physical and emotional health.
 When pain and emotions become intense, it is common to try to avoid, mask, or run from them.
 Unfortunately, what we avoid controls us; and fortunately, what we face frees us.
 When uncomfortable emotions become particularly intense, the brain's alarm bell, the amygdala, sets in motion our survival mechanisms, known as flight/fight.
 This is fabulous when we face an actual threat to life or limb; however, the amygdala can get triggered by sensory perceptions and memories when there is no actual threat present.

-I have been working with children and families for 46 years, as a teacher, mother, and psychotherapist.
+I have been working with children and families since 1979, as a teacher, mother, and psychotherapist.
 I work with minors, from two to seventeen years old.
 With very young children, depending on their developmental maturity and specific therapeutic needs, I ask that the parent who requests the therapy participate along with the child, as the process will involve guiding the parent in responding, as much as it will involve my interactions with the child.
 With children who are ready to engage with me independently, I share all of the somatic mindfulness strategies described above with them, as well as engaging them in Play Therapy utilizing Sand Tray, Bibliotherapy (sharing therapeutic stories), Art Therapy, Drama Therapy, board games, physically active games, and other developmentally appropriate activities to address the presenting problems.

 Over the course of these careers, I have compiled a collection of highly effective positive parenting strategies that I share with the parents of minor clients in collateral sessions.